 Finally, at the very bottom of the stagepatch, the projectors are defined.
-Note that again we didn't use softedge, but assigned each screen to a specific projector - see Advanced Output Patch for details.
+Note that again we didn't use softedge, but assigned each screen to a specific projector - see Advanced Output Patch for details (essentially it is disabling Use All Fixtures per projector, and patching the screen fixture outputs to the respective inputs).